-One way to power shades is to use regular Alkaline AA batteries.
+One way to power shades is to use regular alkaline AA batteries.
 The Hunter-Douglas "Power View" model has used this method for many years.
 It requires 12 AA batteries which fit in a battery pack and can be changed when they go out.
 The drawback of this type of controller is you have to change batteries whenever the old ones fail.

 For this, wires are connected from the motorized window treatment to a pre-existing AC source.
 Little to no maintenance is needed with this power source as the periodic changing or recharging of batteries is not required.

 When in doubt, most experts recommend wiring for high-voltage, in case your window treatments will need more power to lift or move them.
 And you can always run DC motors on high-voltage wiring, whereas you can't operate AC motors on low-voltage.

 A voice assistant like Alexa, Google Home, or Josh A.I. can also connect to your overall smart system.
-A simple voice command can control every shade in your home, or just the shades in the room you are in.
-Using these smart methods you can also set timers on your shades, creating scenes for any moment of the day.
+A simple voice command can control every shade in your home or just the shades in the room you are in.
+Using these smart methods, you can also set timers on your shades, creating scenes for any moment of the day.

 Not looking for a big system?
 No worries!
 Automated shades can be controlled via a remote, allowing you the comfort of automation without connecting every device.
-Control shades in your room with the touch of a button, without having to get off the couch!
+Control shades in your room with the touch of a button without having to get off the couch!